prildy/mestara-034cd/index.md

       - title: Mestara One-on-Ones
         title_align: left
         content: >
-          *Selected mentees will take part in 6-week intensive personal development program.*

-          Our intensive program will help fresh graduates to achieve their full potential.
-Our mentorship program consists of individual coaching, group work and webinar series, that covers different topics to equip mentees with orientation towards career success.
+          Our 60 minutes long coaching program for final year female students or recent graduates that will help to gain industry insights and provide career guidance from Indonesian progressional women.
         content_align: left
         actions:
           - label: Learn More